fluxninja/aperture/docs/content/reference/configuration/controller.md

 <!-- vale off -->

-### ControllerOTELConfig {#controller-o-t-e-l-config}
+### ControllerOTelConfig {#controller-o-tel-config}

 <!-- vale on -->

-ControllerOTELConfig is the configuration for Controller's OTel collector.
+ControllerOTelConfig is the configuration for Controller's OTel collector.

 <dl>
 <dt>batch_alerts</dt>